FoldNet: Learning Generalizable Closed-Loop Policy for Garment Folding via Keypoint-Driven Asset and Demonstration Synthesis: Demonstration Generation

-For each category of garment, we can design a simple keypoint-based policy for demonstration generation, as illustrated in Figure~\ref{fig:keypoint_based_policy} (a).
-The initial grasping positions and target positions for each stage can be computed based on the ground-truth keypoint locations, while the intermediate positions are determined via interpolation.
-To generate demonstrations for different folding strategies, we can simply modify the initial and target positions at each stage.
+For each garment category, we design a simple yet effective keypoint-based policy to fold the garment in a predefined manner.
+For example, in the case of a t-shirt, one possible folding strategy involves first rotating the garment, then dragging it, folding both sleeves inward, and finally folding the bottom of the shirt.
+Example demonstrations are shown in Figure~\ref{fig:keypoint_based_policy}.
+At each stage, the initial grasping points and target placement positions for the two grippers are derived from ground-truth keypoint locations, while intermediate positions are obtained through interpolation.
+Different folding strategies can be generated by modifying the initial and target positions at each stage.
+Owing to the keypoint annotations in our assets, this policy is unified across garments of the same category, independent of shape variations.